 The love story of our own Queen Victoria shows that even the royals understand what it is to love someone.
 The Queen mourned the death of her beloved husband for as long as 40 years – dressing permanently in black as a sign of her loss and suffering and not allowing herself to be seen in public for a full three years after his death.

 She continued to wear black clothing right up until her death in 1901 which earned her reign much fame and left it described as a time when “the sun never set” – a description which could just as easily be applied to the love she so keenly felt for her husband.

 This may not be a traditional love story but it is one that just had to be added to the list (you’ll see why).
 Napoleon was smitten with Josephine at first sight.

 Determined to get the girl of his dreams, he spent years wooing her but soon discovered romantic bliss was not so easy to achieve.
 When Josephine failed to provide him with a son, he left her for another woman.

-The beautiful Josephine died broken hearted but Napoleon didn’t get away scot free and it is rumoured that he never got over his love for Josephine either, carrying violets from her garden in his pocket until his death.
+The beautiful Josephine died broken-hearted but Napoleon didn’t get away scot-free and it is rumored that he never got over his love for Josephine either, carrying violets from her garden in his pocket until his death.

 Eloise and Abelard